corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 ### Invalid pre-start dependency injection circular dependency chain

-The following case will result in an exception being thrown because there is a circular dependency of pre-start dependencies.
+This example will result in an exception being thrown because there is a circular dependency of pre-start dependencies.
 For pre-start injection, `MyOtherService` depends on `MyService`, `MyService` depends on `SimpleService`, and `SimpleService` depends on `MyOtherService`.
 It is impossible to instantiate these in order:

 ``` kotlin
 class SimpleService: CordaService, CordaServiceInjectable {